-Preliminary Inventory of the Friends of Duke University Library records, 1935-1987
+Preliminary Guide to the Friends of Duke University Library records, 1935-1987

 The Friends of the Duke University Library promotes understanding of the Duke University Libraries through special events and gathers financial support for various Library endowments and projects.
 Types of materials include agendas, printed matter, correspondence, minutes, programs, gift reports, financial material, contest records, and publications of Duke University Friends of the Library.
 Major subjects include Duke University Libraries, academic libraries, and library fund raising.
 Materials range in date from 1935-1987.